5 ways to support your gut after antibiotics.

 After a course of antibiotics, it is usually considered helpful to introduce probiotics/fermented foods, consume prebiotics, limit sugar as well as processed foods, stay hydrated and make time for adequate sleep and recovery.

 This article is not meant to replace the advice of your primary healthcare practitioner or to provide medical advice.
 It is intended to share knowledge and provide additional information to help you make informed decisions about supporting your body after probiotics.
-It is recommended that you always consult with your doctor if you or your child is suffering from a medical condition.
+It is recommended that you always consult with your doctor if you or your child are suffering from a medical condition.

 Comments